spacepy/spacepy/Doc/source/install_mac.rst

 CDF
 ===
-If building SpacePy from source, you need the NASA CDF library to use :mod:`~spacepy.pycdf`.
+The NASA CDF library is included if installing from a binary wheel.
+If building SpacePy from source or wish to use a different version of the CDF library, you will need to install it to use :mod:`~spacepy.pycdf`.

 NASA provides `Mac binaries
 <https://spdf.gsfc.nasa.gov/pub/software/cdf/dist/latest-release/macosx/>`_